appetizermonster/devlog/_posts/2017-08-27-js-var-let-const.md

 So Basically, we need to make variables immutable as possible. `const` keyword is needed for it.

-It's like a `let` keyword, but when you assign the variable once, you can't re-assign the variable.
+It's like a `let` keyword, but when you assign the variable once, you can't **re-assign** the variable.
+> The actual value of the variable is not immutable, you can still change the properties of the value

 ```javascript
 function a() {